 Who does not love something that comes for free?
 Look around your homestead environment, I’m sure you have what it needs to create this simple DIY willow composter.
 Made out of branch cuttings from bushes or trees, easily weave them together to create this wonderful bin.
 Learning this skill could make a huge difference around your garden.
 Aside from compost bins, you can also build fences, garden edgings, and raised beds with this material.

-What I like the most of this amazing composter and raised garden bed is how wire screens were utilized to create this double purpose DIY composter.
-I can grow climbing vegetables in them, such as cucumber and beans.
-I’m sure they love the nutrients they’ll get inside.
-And while my vegetables are growing around the wire trellis, the compost at work will not be an eyesore because it will be kept hidden.
+What we like most about this amazing keyhole garden and composter is the fact that it serves a double purpose which is amazing.
+You can grow climbing vegetables in them, such as cucumber and beans.
+Your vegetables will love the nutrients they’ll get inside and while the vegetables are growing around it, the compost at work stays hidden.

 28. Metal Drum Compost Tumbler

 Metal drums are one of the most useful materials when it comes to repurposing in the garden.
 However, they’re not ideal for worm composting because they rust and release heavy metals that might harm your worms.
-However, they can be best as compost tumbler because they can rotate easily.
+They can be best as metal drum compost tumbler because they can rotate easily.
 Plus, with the additional fitted car tires on both ends, you can easily roll it over to mix the compost items.

 29. Log Compost Bin